rarible/protocol/docs/union-sdk/order.md

 - tokenUnionAddress: string in BLOCKCHAIN:CONTRACT_ADDRESS:TOKEN_ID format, see code for example
 - price: number - price in ETH for which we want to list the token (disclaimer: it's not in wei, it's in ETH, so 0.5 equals 0.5 ETH)
 - amount: number - quantity of NFT we want to list.
 In case of ERC721 it's 1
-- currency: EthEthereumAssetType - currency which we want to get in return for our token
+- currency: type of currency - FlowAssetTypeNft | TezosXTZAssetType | EthErc20AssetType etc. you can find all supported currencies @rarible/api-client/build/models/AssetType in node modules

 ```typescript
 // 1.
 Examplary values